alltheseas/nostrFAQs/FAQs-misconceptions.md

 `Nope.
 Nostr is for Bitcoin bros only!
 Joking...
 Don't publish that.
 Nostr is for everyone, because everyone deserves the freedom to communicate.
 At this time, the portion of the population that recognizes the need for freedom of communication is also the same crowd that recognizes the need for freedom to transact.
 Someone has to be first to the socila media revolution and right now, it's those that recognize the need for decentralization and censorship resistant communication such as freedom fighters and Bitcoiners.
 Nostr doesn't need Bitcoin and Bitcoin doesn't need Nostr, but they do do have a beautiful symbiotic relationship together. `-[Derek Ross](https://njump.me/npub18ams6ewn5aj2n3wt2qawzglx9mr4nzksxhvrdc4gzrecw7n5tvjqctp424)

+`There is a significant overlap between a want for decentralization and bitcoiners` -[semisol](https://njump.me/npub12262qa4uhw7u8gdwlgmntqtv7aye8vdcmvszkqwgs0zchel6mz7s6cgrkj)

 </details>

 <details>